 Q: How much does it cost to enter?

-A single entry costs $200, which includes 1 Geographic, 1 Practice Area and 1 Industry Sector category.
+A single entry costs $250 USD, which includes 1 Geographic, 1 Practice Area, 1 Industry Sector, and 1 Diamond category.
 If different elements of the same overall campaign (for a single client) are being entered in multiple categories, each additional category costs $50.
-Diamond categories are an extra $50 on top of the single entry fee.
-Entries submitted after December 16 but before the late deadline should also include a $30 late fee.

 Q: What are the deadlines?

 The early deadline for entries is December 19, 2022